Nazulka/Poster-Panda/TESTING.md

 [:top:](#testing)

-## Functionality Testing
+# Functionality Testing
 ----

-### Features available accross all pages
+## Features available accross all pages

-**Navigation Bar**
+### Navigation Bar

 * The responsive navbar stays visible accross all pages.
 On screen sizes =< 992px it collapses into a compact mobile navbar that contains the hamburger menu button, brand logo and *Search*, *My Wishlist* and *Bag* buttons.
-* When clicked, the hamburger menu dropdown displays featured page links, filtering by categories and sorting products by category, price and rating.
+* When clicked, the hamburger menu dropdown displays featured page links, filtering by categories and sorting products by category and price.
 All of the above have been tested by clicking and are working as desired.
-* *My Account* link can also be accessed through the hamburger menu and displays *Log In* and *Register* links if the user is not logged in and *My Profile* and *Logout* links for authenticated users.
+* *My Account* link can also be accessed through the hamburger menu and displays *Log In* and *Register* links if the user is not logged in and *My Profile* and *Logout* links for the authenticated users.
 All above mentioned links are working as intended and take users to the appropriate pages.
 * On large screen users are offered extended navbar for easier access to the links.
 It is working as expected.
 * All the links on the main navbar were tested by clicking and are working as intended, allowing users to jump to the linked pages.
 * *Posters* link dropdown is activated when clicked and displays product categories.
 All category links are working as intended allowing products to be filtered correctly.